hopper/TravelHacks-2019/README.md

 | `cities.origin` | `string` |  |
 | `cities.destination` | `string` |  |

+# GCP bucket structure

+All the available data can be found in the gs://travelhacks-datasets GCP bucket, which is located in the travelhacks-data project.
+This data is structure as follows:

+/ --- common --- airports         # these tables are small, so you can safely use them as-is
+            |--- hotel_geo_info
+            |--- flight_schedules
+  --- raw_datasets # raw dataset (as parquet) for 2017-2019 (large tables, do not use directly)
+  --- raw_datasets_large # raw dataset (as parquet) for 2018-2019  (large tables, do not use directly)
+  --- day (single day dataslice)
+  --- all_2_years # 2017-2019 dataslice
+  --- all_1_year # 2018-2019 dataslice
+  --- other dataslices ...
+  --- ...

 # List of data slices

 We offer a series of subsets of our dataset, which are easier to digest and should be easier to use.
-In order to maximize the number of iterations, we recommend using one of these slices
+In order to maximize the number of iterations, we recommend using one of these slices.

 ## Single Day
 A single day of our data, with a 20% sampling rate.
 This is very close to an actual "day in the life" at Hopper, and is recommended to simulate real-time applications